tesla3327/michaelnthiessen/src/pages/vue-blog-tutorial/index.md

 I absolutely _love_ this setup, and the 4 alternatives I'll be looking into all do this -- except they use Vue 😉.

-### Content Management System
+### Content Management System: Markdown

 ![](markdown.png)

 The main purpose of a blog is to deliver static content, and hopefully lots of it.
 This means you need a good way of writing, editing, publishing, and managing your content.

-Right now I don't have a CMS.
+Right now I don't have a CMS at all.

 I write all of my posts in Markdown, which I have absolutely loved.
 At first I tried using Google Docs, but that was a disaster.

-But Markdown is amazing, and here's why.
+But **Markdown is amazing, and here's why**.

 It's familiar to me since I use it every day at my job.
 It allows me to focus on what I'm writing, and stops me from getting distracted by formatting.

 And since I'm writing technical posts, I need to write lots of code examples.
-Using Markdown is a natural choice for this, since it gives me syntax highlighting for free since I use my code editor to write it.
+Using Markdown is a natural choice for this.
+It gives me syntax highlighting for free since I use my code editor (VS Code) to write it.

 I don't think I need anything much fancier than this.
-Although it would be nice to be able to drop Vue components straight into my Markdown...
+Although it would be nice to be able to drop Vue components straight into my Markdown 🤔.

-### Hosting
+### Hosting: Basic Static

 ![](asmallorange.png)